Open Actively Recruiting

 • History of malignancy other than non-melanoma skin cancer or carcinoma in situ (e.g., cervix, bladder, breast) unless disease-free for at least 3 years.
 Participants who have received therapy for a prior malignancy within the prior 3 years, e.g., in the adjuvant setting, are not excluded

 • Active central nervous system (CNS) involvement by malignancy on magnetic resonance imaging (MRI) or by lumbar puncture.
-Participants with prior evidence of brain metastasis successfully treated at least 8 weeks prior to enrollment will not be excluded for participation if CNS disease is deemed stable at the time of study enrolment
+Participants with prior evidence of brain metastasis treated at least 8 weeks prior to enrollment will not be excluded for participation if CNS disease is deemed stable at the time of study enrollment

-• History of cardiac lymphoma involvement
+• History of cardiac lymphoma involvement or Epstein-Barr virus (EBV)+ lymphoma

 • Received the following therapies in the specified time frame prior to enrollment/leukapheresis